sjohann81/trm/README.md

 ## What is this?

 TRM is a basic CPU with reduced features.
-This is the implementation of a 16-bit instruction set architecture based on RISC principles with a focus on teaching computer architecture.
+This is the implementation of a 16-bit instruction set architecture based on RISC principles with focus on teaching computer architecture.
 It consists of a simple toolchain composed by an assembler and simulator / debugger (virtual CPU).
 There are example programs available and a complete user manual (in Portuguese).
 The following instructions are implemented:

 * Logic / Arithmetic (and, or, xor, add, sub)
 * Comparison (tlt, tge, tbl, tae, teq, tne)